‘Big Brother 20:’ Julie Chen Reveals When Zingbot Will Enter The House And Comments On Bayleigh’s Meltdown

 Thanks to Entertainment Weekly, we have our answer.
 Zingbot’s episode will take place in just 10 days on Wednesday, August 22.
 This particular episode is sure to entertain Big Brother viewers as Zingbot will be roasting houseguests in one of the best reviewed seasons of the reality show to date.
 Unfortunately for viewers, some of the most controversial houseguests including Kaitlyn Herman and Chris “Swaggy C” Williams have already left the house and won’t be subject to Zingbot’s roasting which would have made for some stellar television.

-When also speaking with Entertainment Weekly, Julie addressed the massive blow up between Bayleigh Dayton and Tyler Crispen that fans witnessed on Thursday’s episode.
+While speaking with Entertainment Weekly, Julie addressed the massive blow up between Bayleigh Dayton and Tyler Crispen that fans witnessed on Thursday’s episode.

 “I think that was by far the biggest moment in the history of the game of someone losing their mind,” Julie commented regarding Bayleigh’s massive meltdown.